Mo Donegal finishes 1st at Belmont, another Pletcher win

 Mo Donegal beat a wide-open, eight-horse field without a clear favorite — We the People, a monster in the mud, opened at 2 to 1 amid a rainy forecast but reached 7 to 2 by race time as showers held off.

-Mo Donegal ended up the betting favorite at 5 to 2.
-We the People led for much of the race, but Mo Donegal took charge coming out of the final turn.
+Mo Donegal entered the gate the betting favorite at 5 to 2.
+We the People led for much of the race, but Mo Donegal and jockey Irad Ortiz Jr. took charge coming out of the final turn.

+“The one thing I told Irad is be patient,” Pletcher said.
+“I think you have the best last quarter of any horse in the race.”

 Rich Strike, a stunning Kentucky Derby winner at 80-to-1 odds, was sixth after owner Rick Dawson and trainer Eric Reed held him out of the Preakness with an eye on Belmont.
 Rich Strike was the first healthy Derby winner to skip Pimlico since 1985.